-Knife, She Wolf – Spoon, Octopus – Fork, Eagle, 2018
+Knife, She Wolf; Spoon, Octopus; Fork, Eagle, 2018

-Edition of 5
+edition of 5

-Signed and numbered
+signed and numbered

 It is part of the sophisticated set of zoomorphic silver serving cutlery inspired by three animals which across human history have been associated with symbols of power: the She-Wolf, the Eagle and the Octopus, eyes made of diamonds, rubies and pearls, respectively.

-The Octopusrepresents Water, one of the four Classical Elements.
-An inhabitant of the unknown, to us humans, world of the Ocean – the animal has been a symbol of the power of the uncanny across cultures.
+The Octopus represents Water, one of the four Classical Elements.
+An inhabitant of the unknown, to us humans, world of the ocean – the animal has been a symbol of the power of the uncanny across cultures.
 In Japan the creature’s flowing movements stand for eroticism and manipulative seduction.
 The same dangerous appeal was referenced in Ancient Greek mythology, with the terrifying head of the infamous gorgon Medusa being inspired by the appearance of the eight-armed animal.
-In Italy, this multitude of arms, all connecting to the creature’s big, acutely intelligent head, made the Octopus (Piovra) a symbol of the united power of the Mafia.
+In Italy, this multitude of arms, all connecting to the creature’s big, astutely intelligent head, made the Octopus (Piovra) a symbol of the united power of the Mafia.
 The Octopus Spoon is thus a reflection on the complex interconnectedness of seduction, danger and power.